wzab/vextproj/README.md

 having the flat structure of directories (one directory for each reusable component, all at the same level).
 This allows to avoid using of submodules.

+*Important remark*

+*Vextproj is intended to be used on Linux machines.
+I've successfully bult a simple demo (version\_2/demo\_wb/hdl) on a Windows machine, but the VCS related lines and "exec" line probably won't work on a Windows machine.
+I'm sorry, but I simply don't use Windows for serious FPGA developmen.*

 # EPRJ file format
 The description below describes the format used by the version 2 of the environment, which supports OOC compilation of selected parts of the design.